-The third result of God’s Word finding lodgment in our soul is a song in our hearts.
+The third result of the “word of Christ” finding lodgment in our souls is God gives us a song in our hearts.

 “in psalms and hymns and spiritual songs”

-“Hymns” was originally a heathen word for a song for a god or hero after death.
-The New Testament confines the meaning to direct address of praise and glory to the living God.
-However, a Psalm might commemorate the mercies and blessing God bestows.
-A hymn was a song of praise of newly composed texts directed toward Christ.
+“Hymns” was originally a heathen word for a song for a god or hero after their death.
+The New Testament confines the meaning of “hymns” to the direct address of praise and glory to the living God.
+A psalm commemorated extant mercies and blessings God bestowed, but a hymn was a song of praise of newly composed texts directed toward Christ.

-“Spiritual songs” are compatible with Scripture, but they are not Scripture itself.
-These songs do not state their lyrics in biblical language; they do not quote the Bible.
-These songs were the most general of the three comprising all kinds of songs.
-This passage qualifies these songs by the term “spiritual.”
-These songs relate to the spiritual dimension.
+“Spiritual songs” are compatible with Scripture but are not necessarily Scripture itself.
+These songs generally do not always state their lyrics in biblical language or quote the Bible.
+These songs were the most general of the three categories comprising all kinds of songs.
+This passage qualifies these songs by the term “spiritual;” these songs relate to the spiritual dimension.

-God presents in this passage considerable latitude in Christian music.
-The latitude is set forth in three categories.
+God presents considerable latitude in Christian music in this verse.
+We find the leeway outlined in three categories.
 The first category is psalms, which are praises addressed to God.
-The second category is hymns, that contain testimony.
+The second sort is hymns, which contain testimony.
 “Spiritual songs” is the third category pertaining to the soul’s spiritual well-being.

 The Old Testament was filled with both vocal and instrumental music.
 David used musical instruments in worship.
 We do not read much about music in the New Testament.
 There is nothing about music in the Acts of the Apostles.
 Some churches prohibit musical instruments, but the New Testament does not prohibit instrumental music.
-There is nothing in the Bible that prohibits a piano, a sound system, or carpet on the floor.
+Nothing in the Bible prohibits a piano, a sound system, or a carpet on the church floor.

 Worship by music contains two elements: content and heart.